Pork Dumplings

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

 Making dumplings is more than just prepping food, it’s a family activity.
 Sitting down with my dad to make dumplings has always been one of my favorite food activities (second only to eating buffalo chicken dip).
 While dumplings are delicious, they are also super fun and creative.
-That’s why making our tasty pork dumpling recipe is a great way to gather with the ones you love, get your hands messy, and make fun memories.
+That’s why making our tasty pork dumplings recipe is a great way to gather with the ones you love, get your hands messy, and make fun memories.

 My dad and I have always enjoyed working to improve both our dumpling recipe and our folding abilities.
 Creatively folding dumplings is definitely one of the most fun aspects of the process.
-And although we have made many different variations, some better than others, and plenty of oddly-shaped dumplings, getting to fry some up and taste your hard work is always satisfying.
+And although we have made many different variations, some better than others (and plenty of oddly-shaped dumplings), getting to fry some up and taste your hard work is always satisfying.

 But no matter what, dumplings are delicious and the memories will last forever.